changeworld/azure-docs.pl-pl/articles/virtual-machines/troubleshooting/understand-vm-reboot.md

 ---
-title: Opis ponownego uruchomienia systemu dla maszyny wirtualnej platformy Azure | Microsoft Docs
+title: Understand a system reboot for an Azure VM | Microsoft Docs
-description: Wyświetla listę zdarzeń, które mogą spowodować ponowne uruchomienie maszyny wirtualnej
+description: Lists the events that can cause a VM to reboot
 services: virtual-machines
 documentationcenter: ''
 author: genlin